RSR-TG-Info/ZoHlathu/README.md

-A Python package for fetching Mizo song lyrics from zohlathu.in
+A Python package for fetching Mizo song lyrics from https//:www.zohlathu.in

 ## Installation